samdoran/cookiecutter-ansible-role/README.md

 Valid values for `MOLECULE_DISTRIBUTION` based on how I name my test containers are:
     - centos6
     - centos7 (the default)
-    - rhel6
-    - rhel7
+    - centos8
     - ubuntu14
     - ubuntu16
     - ubuntu18
     - debian8
     - debian9
-    - fedora27
-    - fedora28
+    - debian10
     - fedora29
+    - fedora30

-For example, to test your role on RHEL 7, run `env MOLECULE_DISTRIBUTION=rhel7 molecule test`.
+For example, to test your role on Debian 9, run `env MOLECULE_DISTRIBUTION=debian9 molecule test`.

 ## TravisCI ##